QuinntyneBrown/EFFunkiness/README.md

 ```

-If you enabled automatic retries (see snippet below), you will never see this exception.
+If you enabled automatic retries (see snippet below), you will not experience any issues.

 ```csharp